hashicorp/katakoda/consul-terraform-sync-intro/step5.md

 ### Terraform state in Consul

-When using Consul as a backend for CTS the Terraform state will be persisted in the Consul KV store as a different state file for each task.
+When using Consul as a backend for Consul-Terraform-Sync, the Terraform state will be persisted in the Consul KV store as a different state file for each task.

 The default path for the state object is `consul-terraform-sync/terraform-env:task-name`